datalodge/photos/server/README.md

 ## Overview

-The front-end has been built out by Eriki Brinsmead.
+The front-end has been built out by Erik Brinsmead.
 The focus of my project was building out and scaling the back-end to handle production-level traffic for a photos component in an Airbnb-like app.

 ## Related Projects